haleakala-sub-pages

 Karen was the Vice President of HFUU from May-October 2017 in preparation for becoming chartered by the National Farmers Union (NFU), and was the Membership Chair from January-August 2019.
 Karen has worked in Accounts Payable at Mama’s Fish House in Paia since January 2016 and looks forward to working with the Haleakala board.

-Treasurer, Chetanaa Petra Zoeller has lived in Hawaii since 1986.
+Treasurer, Chetanaa Petra Zoeller, has lived in Hawaii since 1986.
 Got her degree from UH Manoa and then moved to Maui in 1990.
 She has been an avid back yard gardener/food grower and helped a friend with a larger farm.
 She is environmentally conscious and finds it uplifting to be part of the nature around her.
 She raised a son on Maui.
 Hiking and food foraging are two of her all time favorites.
 Island Rock Realty LLC is her small 1 woman real estate brokerage with which she focuses on assisting friends and friends of friends to buy or sell property on Maui.
 She is outgoing, a team player, and loves to participate in positive activities.
 Being on the board of HFUU, she aspires to keep learning and to do her small part in making the islands more food secure.

 Board of Directors

-Director, Harriet Witt - is an international-award winning science writer who does astronomy as “edu-tainment” for Maui’s visitor industry.
+Director, Harriet Witt, is an international-award winning science writer who does astronomy as “edu-tainment” for Maui’s visitor industry.
 While growing her own kalo, sweet potatoes, veggies, fruit and herbs, she is developing a “farmers almanac for the only planet in the known universe that supports human life.”

-Director, Dave Pollmiller grew up in the sprawling suburbs outside of Kansas City, KS.
+Director, Dave Pollmiller, grew up in the sprawling suburbs outside of Kansas City, KS.
 His journey into farming began in 2013 on Maui helping out on a 2 acre farm in Haiku and the passion & experience snowballed from there.
 Dave has since lived and worked on farms in Kauai, Peru, and managed the farming operations at the Eco-Institute at Pickards Mountain in Chapel Hill, North Carolina for three years teaching the basics of small scale agriculture to over 100 adults & interns.
 In 2019 Dave moved back to Maui and founded an edible & native plant landscaping business, Harvest Garden LLC in 2020 which now serves dozens and dozens of homeowners across Maui.
 He will talk your ear off about the native plants he found in the forest last weekend without you ever asking!

 Joe Barrett HFUU Haleakala Chapter Director

-Director, Joe Barrett - Joe is a full time farmer and has lived exclusively in community for the past 6 years.
+Director, Joe Barrett, is a full time farmer and has lived exclusively in community for the past 6 years.
 His background in commercial aquaponics, permaculture, and regenerative agriculture coupled with his passion for plants and community are all tools to work towards establishing robust local food systems and better serve Maui.
 Joe understands and carries the importance of looking to the past and incorporating indigenous wisdom into our present day problems to help guide us into a more regenerative, equitable, and joyous future.

 Thank You to Previous Board & Directors